15-year-old girl shot, killed inside the new Castle County apartment – Up News Info Philly

 "She came out and shouted," She's dead, "so it's really sad," Chambers said.

-The neighbors say that Emomi did not live in the apartment, but was there for the party.
+The neighbors say that Emoni did not live in the apartment, but was there for the party.

 The Delaware State Police Homicide Unit is handling the case.